The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Introduction

 \section{Introduction}

-In a $\Lambda$ cold dark matter ($\Lambda$CDM) Universe, baryons cool, fall inwards, and form centrifugally supported discs in the centers of halos.
-The specific angular momentum (sAM) sets the pressure, instabilities, gas fractions \citep{ObreschkowD_16a,LiJ_20a}, and most importantly determines the disc properties such as size \citep[e.g.][]{MoH_98a,DalcantonJ_97a,vandenBoschF_03b,DuttonA_09a,SomervilleR_17a}.
-As discs evolve from $z=2$ to the present, they must grow from a vast reservoir of co-rotating cold accreting material in the circum-galactic medium (CGM) as argued in \citet{RenziniA_20a}.
-This is also strongly supported by hydro-dynamical simulations \citep{DanovichM_15a} which are predicting a roughly co-planar gaseous structure \citep{StewartK_13a,StewartK_17a} embedded in a rotating CGM \citep{DeFelippisD_20a}.
-This coplanar rotating CGM brings fuel for star-formation and angular momentum, a phenomenon that can now be directly observed \citep[as in][]{HoS_17a,ZablJ_19a} on scales of 20-80 kpc.
+In a $\Lambda$ cold dark matter ($\Lambda$CDM) universe, baryons cool, fall inwards, and form centrifugally supported disks in the centers of halos.
+The specific angular momentum (sAM) sets the pressure, instabilities, gas fractions \citep{ObreschkowD_16a,RomeoA_18a,RomeoA_20b,LiJ_20a}, and most importantly determines the disk properties, such as size \citep[e.g.,][]{WhiteS_78a,FallM_80a,FallM_83a,MoH_98a,DalcantonJ_97a,vandenBoschF_03b,DuttonA_09a,SomervilleR_17a}.
+As disks evolve from $z=2$ to the present, they must grow from a vast reservoir of corotating cold accreting material in the circum-galactic medium (CGM) as argued in \citet{RenziniA_20a}.
+This is also strongly supported by hydro-dynamical simulations which predict roughly coplanar gaseous structures \citep{StewartK_13a,StewartK_17a,DanovichM_15a,HoS_19a,KretschmerM_20a,DeFelippisD_21a} embedded in a rotating CGM \citep{DeFelippisD_20a}. { These coplanar structures were initially found by \citet{BarconsX_95a} and \citet{SteidelC_02a} in a handful of background quasar sight-lines, but they are now routinely observed on scales of 20-80 kpc \citep[as in][]{BoucheN_13a,BoucheN_16a,HoS_17a,LopezS_18a,MartinC_19a,ZablJ_19a}.
+These structures are important as they not only bring fuel for star-formation but also angular momentum \citep{RenziniA_20a,DeFelippisD_21a}. }

-In this context, one of the most fundamental properties of disc galaxies is their specific angular momentum (sAM) \citep[as argued in][]{FallM_80a}.
-The sAM of halos ($\jh=J_{\rm h}/\Mh$) is tightly correlated to the halo mass $\Mh$ ($\jh\propto \Mh^{2/3}$) as a result of tidal torques from the large scale structure \citep[e.g.][]{PeeblesP_69a,EfstathiouG_79a}.
-It is often assumed that the sAM of baryons and of dark matter are equal at accretion, and that as discs form in the centers of halos the baryonic sAM is conserved \citep[e.g.][]{FallM_80a,MoH_98a,BurkertA_10a}.
-However, while this assumption of $j$ conservation during collapse has been appealing since the late 1970s \citep[e.g.][]{WhiteS_78a,FallM_80a}, it is not trivial given the infalling baryons can both lose and gain angular momentum from the virial radius to the inner disc \citep[e.g.][]{NavarroJ_00a,SharmaS_12a,DanovichM_15a,GenelS_15a,DeFelippisD_17a}.
+In this context, one of the most fundamental properties of disk galaxies is their sAM \citep[as argued in][]{FallM_80a}.
+The sAM of halos ($\jh=J_{\rm h}/\Mh$) is tightly correlated to the halo mass $\Mh$ ($\jh\propto \Mh^{2/3}$) as a result of tidal torques from the large-scale structure \citep[e.g.,][]{PeeblesP_69a,EfstathiouG_79a}.
+It is often assumed that the sAM of baryons and of dark matter are equal at accretion, and that as disks form in the centers of halos the baryonic sAM is conserved \citep[e.g.,][]{FallM_80a,MoH_98a,BurkertA_10a}.
+While this assumption of $j$ conservation during collapse has been appealing since the late 1970s \citep[e.g.,][]{WhiteS_78a,FallM_80a}, it is not trivial given the infalling baryons can both lose and gain angular momentum from the virial radius to the inner disk \citep[e.g.,][]{NavarroJ_00a,SharmaS_12a,DanovichM_15a,GenelS_15a,DeFelippisD_17a,JiangF_19a}.
 In particular, \citet{GenelS_15a} and \citet{DeFelippisD_17a} found that galactic winds are essential for producing late-type galaxies with sufficient angular momentum.